cxxyyl/thesis.digitale-grafik.com/README.md

+# Current Version
+-> Version 1.2 – Graduate Profiles
+   Version 1.1 – UI Update
+   Version 1.0 – Base Version / Lauch

+## About Version 1.2
+- Managing of Graduate Profiles
+- Custom LogIn for every Graduate
+- You can only see the pages you have made yourself
+- No more need for graduates Page as this is now bundeld into the users

 # Welcome

 Hey welcome to this project!
 This is the official™ Klasse Digitale Grafik archive for all thesis projects – for now at least.